GoogleChrome/web.dev/src/site/content/en/blog/file-system-access/index.md

 optimized for performance, for example, by offering in-place and exclusive write access to a file's content.
 There is an
 [origin trial](https://developer.chrome.com/origintrials/#/view_trial/3378825620434714625) starting
-in Chromium&nbsp;95 and ending in Chromium&nbsp;101 (May 18, 2022) for simplifying how such
+in Chromium&nbsp;95 and ending in Chromium&nbsp;101 (June 22, 2022) for simplifying how such
 files can be accessed by exposing two new methods as part of the origin private file system:
 `createAccessHandle()` (asynchronous read and write operations) and `createSyncAccessHandle()` (synchronous read and write operations) that are both exposed on `FileSystemFileHandle`.